d-s-d/intercourse-rs/README.md

 ## The theory ...

+_Software Engineering is ability to retain invariants under (re-)composition._

+(ChatGPT4 agrees with this statement, btw.
+So, either, you agree too—or you implicitly admit that co-pilot is useless for precisely the reasons below. 😉)

 Using expressive, strong type systems one can typically reveal defects at an _early_ stage of the implementation; defects which would otherwise «slip through» and potentially cause havoc at runtime.
 However, the fact that we can